Supply Chain Sustainability Reporting with Python

 Final Results

-A major challenge here is to get the distances if you have several thousand delivery locations.
+A major challenge here is determining distances when you have several thousand delivery locations.

 If you are not able to collect 100% of the distance from your carriers, you can:

-• Get the road distances using Google Maps API
+• Get the road distances using the Google Maps API

 • Estimate the distance using the Haversine formula